 MUST Ministries is a volunteer organization dedicated to helping the homeless and struggling individuals and families with food, clothing, housing employment and other needs.
-In May and June, our Club will sponsor a food collection to support MUST Ministries with their summer lunch program.
+In May our Club sponsored a food collection to support MUST Ministries with their summer lunch program.
 Many of the Cobb County Title One school students that receive free lunches may miss their main meal of the day without this summer program.
 An additional $1,000 donation was made from our club to MUST for the program as well as $94 in food purchased through Amazon.
 About 20 Rotarians purchased items from a list that MUST provided needed for the lunch program.
 All the collected items were delivered to the MUST food pantry on May 26th.

 We will be baking cookies and filling goodie bags with cookies and chocolates for 60 senior residents' Easter luncheon that will be served at their lunch on April 5th.
 Photos of the cookies are not available due to timeline of report.
 Labels were printed to go on the goodie bags with the club logo and "Compliments of VCRC"